Guidelines and policies

 - Dogs are not permitted in any food preparation areas or toilets.

 - While dogs of any breed, size or temperament are potentially welcome, we must also consider how a dog’s behaviour may affect staff, students and visitors within the building.
-If you have a dog that is difficult to control, for example, the office is unfortunately not a suitable environment.
+If you have a dog who is difficult to control, for example, the office is unfortunately not a suitable environment.

 - Any behaviour which staff, students or visitors are uncomfortable with may be reported to your unit administrator who will monitor the situation, and report to head of unit.
 If there are three or more legitimate complaints, from different people, of unsuitable behaviour it’s likely that the dog will no longer be able to attend the workplace.